Facelift Surgery & Non-Surgical Facial Rejuvenation Explained

 A Refreshed, Rejuvenated & Younger Facial Appearance and Increased Confidence.

 The most obvious benefit of Facelift Surgery is the physical result; a refreshed facial appearance.
-A Facelift procedure performed by a properly qualified and trained Facelift Surgery Specialist will tighten the facial muscles which tend to weaken and sag with age.
+A Facelift procedure performed by a properly qualified and trained Facelift Surgery will tighten the facial muscles which tend to weaken and sag with age.

 - These facial muscles will be tightened, and the underlying structure of your face may be rearranged into a better configuration.
 This results in less tension on your skin and helps your surgical results to last longer.